RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Experiments

-In this part, we provide additional downstream evaluation results on the remaining LongBench tasks in \autoref{tab:pretrain_free_longbench_app}, on NIAH tasks in \autoref{tab:pretrain_free_niah}, \autoref{tab:pretrain_free_niah_topk_quest} and \autoref{tab:pretrain_free_niah_topk_moba}, and evaluation results of 2.6B model in \autoref{tab:3b_csr}.
-We observe an interesting difference between dilated attention and top-k block attention on the NIAH tasks.
-Dilated attention appears to find NIAH-S-3 more challenging than NIAH-MK-2, NIAH-MQ, and NIAH-MV, with worse performance on NIAH-S-3.
-In contrast, top-k block attention treats NIAH-S-3 as an easier task relative to these three.
+\paragraph{1.5B model scale} We provide detailed downstream evaluation results on the remaining LongBench tasks in \autoref{tab:pretrain_free_longbench_app}, on NIAH tasks in \autoref{tab:pretrain_free_niah}, \autoref{tab:pretrain_free_niah_topk_quest} and \autoref{tab:pretrain_free_niah_topk_moba}.
+In addition to comparative analyses of dilated and top-k block attention in the main text (e.g., sensitivity to block size and the help of recurrence in RAT+ for top-k attention), we further observe an interesting difference between them.
+Dilated attention finds NIAH-S-3 more challenging than NIAH-MK-2, NIAH-MQ, and NIAH-MV, exhibiting worse performance on NIAH-S-3.
+In contrast, top-k block attention performs better on NIAH-S-3 than on the other three tasks.
 We think this reflects the interaction between task characteristics and sparsification patterns.
 NIAH-S-3 and NIAH-MK-3 involve retrieving 32-digit UUID strings, where dilated attention with large dilation sizes may fail to capture the exact sequence; even a single incorrect digit leads to a complete loss of score.
 On the other hand, MQ, MV, and MK tasks involve multiple keys, queries, and values, which place a heavier burden on top-k block attention to identify the critical blocks, especially under less favorable configurations of \cd and \ck.